redlibrarian/redlibrarian.github.io/_posts/2019-06-29-empiricism-and-interpretation-in-ai.markdown

 of the vectors by which biases and values get encoded in technological systems.
-In the library world, we would do well to become more familiar with alternative philosophies of science as an aid to understanding how this systems get designed and operate.
+In the library world, we would do well to become more familiar with alternative philosophies of science as an aid to understanding how these systems get designed and operate.